What You Need to Know About Social and Community Service Manager

 Types of Social & Community Service Manager Jobs

 In 2016, there was an estimated number of 147,300 jobs in the United States for Social and Community Service Manager.
 New jobs are being produced at a rate of 18% which is above the national average.
 The Bureau of Labor Statistics predicts 26,500 new jobs for Social and Community Service Manager by 2026.
-There will be an estimated 16,300 positions for Social & Community Service Manager per year.
+Due to new job openings and attrition, there will be an average of 16,300 job openings in this field each year.

 The states with the most job growth for Social & Community Service Manager are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.